 Increasingly, academic institutions like Wharton as well as large corporations are finding the most accessible venue for mid-career training is through the internet.
 “We became a leader online because we wanted to increase educational access for executives who could never come to the Wharton School,” says Dean Geoffrey Garrett.

 That’s already resulted in more than 3 million enrollments in more than 30 online courses, and Wharton Online continues to update its offerings to make them more accessible through smartphones and mobile devices.
 Wharton Online also features more specialized online professional education, and is working with individual companies to customize programs that can accommodate the learning needs of 500 or more employees,

 At the recent summit, experts said the increasing ease of offering online courses has altered the long-held notion that career learning had a “70-20-10 rule” — 70 percent came through on-the-job experience, 20 percent through mentoring, and just 10 percent from classroom-type instruction.
-Mike Malefakis, associate vice dean of Wharton Executive Education, said the mentoring and learning are becoming a bigger part of that equation as employers focus more on their future challenges.
+Mike Malefakis, CEO and Associate Vice Dean of Wharton Executive Education, said the mentoring and learning are becoming a bigger part of that equation as employers focus more on their future challenges.
 “What we are homing in on,” Malefakis said at the Wharton summit, “is helping companies identify and develop agile learners so that executives who have the motivation to enhance their skill sets can do so as their career path progresses.”

 The biggest adjustment now underway, according to speakers on the Wharton panel, involves steering more online students from certification classes for personal enrichment toward focused career advancement and the specific skill areas where employers are finding or projecting shortfalls.